AmalieHJ/Advanced-BIM-A1/README.md

 **IFC concepts in the script**

-All physical entities and properties that affect CO2 emissions would be used in the script.
+All physical entities and property sets that affect CO2 emissions would be used in the script.
 That is:
 - *Area*: for the analysis output unit of *kg CO2-eq per m^2 per year*.
 - *Element dimensions*: to calculate the volume of the elements
 - *Element materials*: to find the CO2-emissions of the elements

 **Disciplinary analysis required**

-Obviously a Life Cycle Analysis is required for the chosen use case.
+Life Cycle Analysis is required for the chosen use case.

 **Building elements**